Narayan-16/wireshark-/README.md

 The primary goal of Task 5 was to:
-* Capture live network packets. [cite: 2]
+* Capture live network packets.
-* Identify basic protocols and traffic types within the captured data. [cite: 2]
+* Identify basic protocols and traffic types within the captured data.

 ## Tools Used [cite: 3]